hrchlhck/Auth-hash/README.md

-# Auth-hash
+# Auth hash
-## For educational purposes
+#### For educational purposes
+---
 Quick research about message digest 5 and authentication
+---

-1. Develop a software which implements a application that have two funcionalities: register and authenticate a user. <br>
+- [x] Develop a software which implements a application that have two funcionalities: register and authenticate a user.
 A user have the following attributes: name (four string character) and password (four string character).
-The registering should store data in a txt file. <br>
+The registering should store data in a txt file.
 The application need to use MD5 algorithm to realize hash function for the password.

-2. Search a code/algorithm of brute force for MD5 and process the file that contains the passwords early stored.
+- [x] Search a code/algorithm of brute force for MD5 and process the file that contains the passwords early stored.
-Compute the elapsed time for crack the passwords of four users.
+Compute the elapsed time for crack the passwords of four users. ~~I actually made one.~~

-3. Implement a solution to reduce the sucess of a brute force attack in the program early developed.
+- [ ] Implement a solution to reduce the sucess of a brute force attack in the program early developed.